MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 # Extract data from documents in Azure AI Foundry portal

-**Azure AI Document Intelligence** is able to analyze and extract information from forms and documents, then identify field names and data.
+**Azure AI Document Intelligence** service enables you to analyze and extract information from forms and documents, then identify field names and data.

 How does Document Intelligence build upon optical character recognition (OCR)?
 While OCR can read printed or handwritten documents, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.
 Document intelligence makes sense of the unstructured data by capturing the structure of the text, such as key/value pairs and information in tables.

-In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from receipts.
+In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.

 ## Create a project in Azure AI Foundry portal